dhruvhaldar/NinetyfifthBit_Lander/README.md

         ```
         google.com, pub-0000000000000000, DIRECT, f08c47fec0942fa0
         ```
     *   This file helps prevent ad fraud and is recommended by Google.
+You can serve this file by placing it in the `public` directory of your Next.js project.
+Vercel will automatically serve files from the `public` directory at the root of your domain.

 7.  **Review AdSense Policies:**
     *   Ensure your site complies with all [AdSense Program policies](https://support.google.com/adsense/answer/48182).